-The following supplements, and should be read together with, the disclosure in Note 30, "Litigation and Regulatory Matters," in our 2023 Form 10-K. Only those matters with significant updates and new matters since our disclosure in our 2023 Form 10-K are reported herein.
+The following supplements, and should be read together with, the disclosure in Note 30, "Litigation and Regulatory Matters," in our 2023 Form 10-K and in Note 18, "Litigation and Regulatory Matters," in our Form 10-Q for the three-month period ended March 31, 2024 (the "2024 First Quarter Form 10-Q") and the six-month period ended June 30, 2024 (the "2024 Second Quarter Form 10-Q").
+Only those matters with significant updates and new matters since our disclosure in our 2023 Form 10-K, our 2024 First Quarter Form 10-Q and our 2024 Second Quarter Form 10-Q are reported herein.

-In addition to the matters described below and in our 2023 Form 10-K, in the ordinary course of business, we are routinely named as defendants in, or as parties to, various legal actions and proceedings relating to activities of our current and/or former operations.
+In addition to the matters described below and in our 2023 Form 10-K, our 2024 First Quarter Form 10-Q and our 2024 Second Quarter Form 10-Q, in the ordinary course of business, we are routinely named as defendants in, or as parties to, various legal actions and proceedings relating to activities of our current and/or former operations.
 These legal actions and proceedings may include claims for substantial or indeterminate compensatory or punitive damages, or for injunctive relief.
 In the ordinary course of business, we also are subject to governmental and regulatory examinations, information-gathering requests, investigations and proceedings (both formal and informal), certain of which may result in adverse judgments, settlements, fines, penalties, injunctions or other relief.
 In connection with formal and informal inquiries by these regulators, we receive numerous requests, subpoenas and orders seeking documents, testimony and other information in connection with various aspects of our regulated activities.